-In the first project of the “Tale of Two Projects”, the business stakeholders defined requirements for a dashboard sitting on top of a forecast file when they really needed a dynamic querying and forecasting tool.
+In the first project above, the business stakeholders defined requirements for a dashboard sitting on top of a forecast file when they really needed a dynamic querying and forecasting tool.
 Such problem-solution mismatch scenarios happen often because stakeholders tend to have only a partial view of data science (often involving a Tableau dashboard or some other tool they’re familiar with).
 Without a product manager to dig deeper and investigate what is truly needed, the ill-defined requirements might pass right on to the data scientist team who waste their and the stakeholders’ time building something that no one needs.

 2. The customer expects a data science solution when it’s not feasible

 Similarly, customers might think that a problem is solve-able with machine learning when for some reason (e.g. lack of data, legal/ethics issues) it might not be.
 Or if ML can solve the problem, often a simpler analytics solution is all that is needed.
 This is where the product manager can step in and set expectations that perhaps the data science team should first explore but not commit to the requested solution.